Robot Learning with Crash Constraints

 The controller parametrization that provided the highest jump was found at $x_\text{highest} = (0.62, 1.0, 0.44, 0.58)$ (iteration 26), which is close to the area of failures.
 After the search, we double-checked $x_\text{highest}$ by executing ten jumps, which resulted in a current of $104.48 \pm 1.32\;\mathrm{A}$ and a height of $0.784 \pm 0.0023\;\mathrm{m}$, which is about $\times 3$ times higher than its resting position.
-The complementary video \footnote{\url{https://youtu.be/RAiIo0l6_rE}} summarizes the learning process and the learned jump.
-In \cite{grimminger2020solo}, significant manual tuning was required to achieve the highest possible jump on the same robot.
-However, the highest jump was reported at \SI{0.65}{\metre}, while our framework automates the tuning process and gains about \SI{13}{\centi\metre} (about \SI{34}{\percent} improvement).
+The complementary video\footnote{\url{https://youtu.be/RAiIo0l6_rE}} summarizes the learning process and shows the learned jump.
+In \cite{grimminger2020solo}, significant manual tuning was required to achieve high jumps on the same robot.
+However, their highest jump was reported at \SI{0.65}{\metre}, while our framework automates the tuning process and gains about \SI{13}{\centi\metre} (about \SI{34}{\percent} improvement).
 We also tested the estimated constrained global minimum $x_\text{best}$ by solving $\eqref{eq:mincons}$ with $\delta=0.1$.
 However, the performance was slightly worse than the one reported with $x_\text{highest}$.